faraway1nspace/Flexible-R-SliceSampler/README.md

 Why would you want a pure-R Gibbs Sampler (and specifically a "Slice Sampler") when JAGS/BUGs exists?
 We used in Rankin et al 2020 for a complex Bayesian analysis of Dugongs that wouldn't work in JAGS.

 You should use this flexibl R-based Slice Sampler for Bayesian analysis if:
+- **No 'rejection' sampling** - don't waste compute-resources throwing out samples a la Metropolis-Hasting.
-- you need a distributions not in JAGS/BUGS/STAN
+- **Novel Distributions** you need a distributions not in JAGS/BUGS/STAN
+    - whatever probability distribution you code in R, you can use in this Slice Sampler
-- you have an intractible Prior distribution (and likewise intractible posterior)
+- **Intractible Priors** - you have an intractible Prior distribution (and likewise intractible posterior) that can't be normalized
-    - for example, our prior was a mixture distribution based on *another* model
+    - for example, our prior was a _mixture distribution_ based on the outputs from  *another* independent model
+- **Penalities on Derived Quantiteis** - you want to calculate derived quantities, and place priors on them
+    - e.g.,you want to penalize some quantity that is a *derivative* of your process-parameters
+	- in ecology/mark-recapture, we often have prior information on derivaties of our statistical models (like we know the population-size isn't 10000) but these quantities are derivations, not direct parameters in our likelihood
+	- regulation can also be thought-of as a penalty on derviative quantities (the $\ell_1$-norm of parameters).
+- **Missing Data Imputation** - like want do to subsampling or random-inputation per MCMC iteration
+    - changing the data is illegal in JAGS, but here we can flexibly subsample or impute the data for each MCMC iteration --
-- you want interweave complex R-processes in between vanilla MCMC
+- **Interweave Complex Processes** -you want interweave complex R-processes in between vanilla MCMC
     - e.g. let's say a part of your Gibbs-sampling depends on a Hidden-Markov-Model process that is unavailable in JAGS/BUGS
-- you want to calculate derived quantities, and place priors on them
-    - e.g., lets say you want to penalize some quantity that is a *derivative* of your process-parameters
-- **Missing data imputation** - like want do to subsampling or random-inputation per MCMC iteration
-    - changing the data is illegal in JAGS, but here we can flexibly subsample or impute the data for each MCMC iteration --
+- **BUGS/JAGS is annoying** - why code in BUGS/JAGS if you can do it better & faster in R?

 ## Citation